pythonanywhere/help_pages/articles/ForcingHTTPS.md

 .. type: text
 -->

+**Please note that if you have a custom domain, forcing HTTPS is something that you should do after you have [set up HTTPS](/pages/HTTPSSetup) -- otherwise you will be forcing visitors to your site to use a protocol that it does not support, and they will get security errors.**

+### What is forcing HTTPS?

 For some web sites you might want to not just offer HTTPS access to your users -- you might want to force all connections to go through HTTPS, so that when